 Students requesting transfer to NHTI should submit all documents listed for general admission and must meet the specific admission requirements for their desired program.
 In addition, official transcripts from postsecondary institutions attended are needed to evaluate transfer credit.
-Awarding of transfer credits is based on the following:
+Awarding of transfer credits is based on the following criteria.

-- science and other technical courses, including but not limited to Anatomy and Physiology I & II, Microbiology and some computer courses, taken more than five years prior to the desired date of entry must be repeated or challenged; final decisions rest with the Department Head;
+- Science and other technical courses, including but not limited to Anatomy and Physiology I & II, Microbiology, taken more than five years prior to the desired date of entry must be repeated or challenged to be applied toward most Allied Health programs; this time limit may also apply towards some computer courses; final decisions rest with the Department Chair;

-- most other general education courses do not have time limits but final decisions rest with the department head;
+- Most other general education courses do not have time limits, but final decisions rest with the Department Chair.

 - CLEP and Advanced Placement exams will be considered for transfer credit only if score reports from the College Entrance Examination Board are submitted.
 Students who have taken both AP and IB examinations do not receive credit for both;

-- the Director of Admission, in consultation with the Vice President of Academic Affairs and academic department head, if necessary, is responsible for determining the appropriateness and acceptance of transfer credits.
+- The Director of Admissions, in consultation with the Vice President of Academic Affairs and academic department chair, if necessary, is responsible for determining the appropriateness and acceptance of transfer credits.

-Transferring into an Allied Health program for Advanced Standing (i.e., transferring a clinical course from another institution to begin the program in an upper level course at NHTI) is based on clinical site availabilty and the specific transfer policy of the individual department.
+- Transferring into an Allied Health program for Advanced Standing (i.e., transferring a clinical course from another institution to begin the program in an upper level course at NHTI) is based on clinical site availability and the specific transfer policy of the individual department.